 Overstory – That portion of the trees in a forest which forms the upper or uppermost layer.

-Peak fire season – That period of the fire season during which fires are expected to ignite most readily, to burn with greater than average intensity, and to create damages at an unacceptable level.
+Peak fire season - That period of the fire season during which fires are expected to ignite mot readily, to burn with greater than average intensity and to create damages at an unexpected level.

 Preparedness – (1) Condition or degree of being ready to cope with a potential fire situation.(2) Mental readiness to recognize changes in fire danger and act promptly when action is appropriate.